djmsampson/layout2/tbx/layoutdoc/uixTabPanel.md

 ### Create a simple app with a tab panel and synchronized callbacks

 This example shows how to use tabs within a layout.
-It also shows how to use the `SelectionChangedFcn` callback property of the `uix.TabPanel` layout to update other user-interface elements when the visible tab is changed.
+It also shows how to use the `SelectionChangedFcn` callback property of the `uix.TabPanel` layout to update other user interface elements when the visible tab is changed.
 The code for this example is available in `tabPanelExample.m`.

 ```matlab
 edit tabPanelExample